luizlohncw/qa_mobile_challenge/README.md

 1. Use the same git repository to create the automation testing
 2. You should user Appium and Ruby language
 3. Automated 2 scenarios of the test plan
-4. Use the Infinitepay App available on this repository ​
+4. You can choose the Mobile App to use on Automation Testing ​
 ## 3. Share
 You should send the git repository link to luiz.lohn@cloudwalk.io